perladvent/perldotcom/content/article/_pub_2004_11_18_mod_perlservice.md

 {
+   "draft" : null,
    "thumbnail" : null,
-   "categories" : "Networking",
+   "image" : null,
    "description" : "Mod_perlservice?
 What is That?
 Mod_perlservice is a cool, new way to do remoting - sharing data between server and client processes - with Perl and Apache.
 Let's start by breaking that crazy name apart: mod + perl + service.
-Mod...", "title" : "Cross-Language Remoting with mod_perlservice", "image" : null,
-   "authors" : [
+Mod...", "authors" : [
       "michael-collins"
    ],
-   "draft" : null,
-   "slug" : "/pub/2004/11/18/mod_perlservice",
+   "title" : "Cross-Language Remoting with mod_perlservice",
    "tags" : [
       "michael-w-collins",
       "mod-perl",